microsoft/Yatesbury/README.md

 ## Dataset Description

 The dataset is available for download from Azure Blob Storage via [this link](Dataset.txt).
-For efficient data transfer, we suggest using [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy), a command-line utility designed for copying data to and from Microsoft Azure storage services.
+For efficient data transfer, we suggest using `wget -i Dataset.txt` to download the dataset.
+The dataset is compressed in a `.tar.gz` format and each file represents a distinct scenario.

 After decompression, each folder corresponds to either a normal or an attack scenario and includes two files: `nsg.csv` and `label.csv`.
 The schema for these files is as follows: